This Mother's Day, show your mum how much you care by making her these delicious Earl Grey apple roses.

 - Juice of 1 small lemon

-- Prepare your apples by washing them and cutting them in half.
+- Prepare the apples by washing them and cutting them in half.
 Remove the core and cut the apples in paper-thin slices.
-Leave the peel to give the red colour to your roses.
+Leave the peel to give the red colour to the roses.

 - Bring the water to a boil.
 Add the tea bag to the hot water and steep for 3 minutes.
 Remove the tea bag and leave to cool.

 - In a medium pan, place the sliced apples along with ¾ cup of the tea and the juice of one small lemon.
 Add 4 tablespoons of granulated sugar and cinnamon.
 Simmer the apples for several minutes on a low heat to make them soft and easy to roll.
 The apple slices should be cooked just enough to bend without breaking.

 - Unwrap the puff pastry over a clean and lightly floured counter (the puff pastry should have a rectangular shape).
 Cut the dough in to six strips, each about 5 cm tall.

 - In a small bowl, place 3 tablespoons of apricot preserve with 2 tablespoons of water.
 Mix until combined.

 - Spread a thin layer of preserve on each strip of dough.

 - Drain the apples.
 Arrange the apple slices on the dough by overlapping one another.
 Make sure the top (skin side) of the slices stick a little out of the strip.

 - Fold up the bottom part of the dough.